rrahman3/uncertainty-recsys/README.md

-# Uncertainty-Aware Recommender Systems

-## Overview
-This repository contains the implementation and experiments for the paper:

 **"Leveraging Uncertainty Quantification for Reducing Data for Recommender Systems"**
 📌 Presented at the **2023 IEEE International Conference on Big Data (BigData)**